bansheebeat/cassiedotink/content/posts/FX chains by the utterly inept.md

 [^1]: I believe the internet should be a platform for sharing information freely and openly.
 Unfortunately, I also believe I have two fundamental rights: (1) to be full of shit and (2) to have internet access.
 I hope that, as a critical thinker and consumer, you can discern that I have zero (0) fucking credibility
 [^2]: Not really, but who else would design a UI like that?
 [^3]: I'm exporting these audio files to 128kbps CBR mono MP3s, which is what my final export would look like for a podcast episode.
-I've turned off the normalization I do within the rendering step for the sake of the examples; I'll explain more about that at the end.
 [^4]: I find that my voice has a lot of natural sibilance; my s's whistle.
 I have considered dental surgery to correct this (not really), but I fear a monkey's paw-esque repercussion and have instead decided to resign myself to my lot in life (being really fucking annoying)
 [^5]: Please still podcast if you have a lisp.
 I do not have a lisp, and, again, my goal is to accurately capture my shitty voice, so I will not add a lisp in post.
 [^6]: I didn't intend for this post to end on a nihilistic note, but [quoth Mac Miller](https://genius.com/7983884): "I don’t know why all my albums end in death.
 I guess because that’s what happens in life."